ontodev/cogs/README.md

 Options:
 - `-c`/`--credentials`: **required**, path to [Google API credentials](https://gspread.readthedocs.io/en/latest/oauth2.html#enable-api-access-for-a-project) in JSON format
-- `-t`/`--title`: **required**, title of the project which will be used as the title of the Google Sheet
+- `-t`/`--title`: **required**, title of the project which will be used as the title of the Google spreadsheet
 - `-u`/`--user`: email of the user to share the sheet with (if a `--role` is not specified, this user will be a writer)
 - `-r`/`--role`: role of the user specified by `--user`: `writer` or `reader`
 - `-U`/`--users`: path to TSV containing emails and roles for multiple users (header optional)

 Three files are created in the `.cogs/` directory when running `init`:
-- `config.tsv`: COGS configuration, including the Sheet details
+- `config.tsv`: COGS configuration, including the spreadsheet details
-- `field.tsv`: Field names used in Worksheets (contains default COGS fields)
+- `field.tsv`: Field names used in sheets (contains default COGS fields)
-- `sheet.tsv`: Worksheet names in Sheet and details (empty) - the Worksheets correspond to local tables
+- `sheet.tsv`: Sheet names in spreadsheet and details (empty) - the sheets correspond to local tables

 All other tasks will fail if a COGS project has not been initialized in the working directory.